3 Ways Indoor Sports Can Boost Your Mental Health

 1. Indoor Sports Are Better Than No Sport At All

 Yes, dude, you love basketball, but unfortunately, circumstances aren’t exactly conducive to your whims.
 While you probably won’t be able to burn as many calories jumping rope as you would zigzagging across a court for 40 minutes, you can still reap the benefits of physical activity.

 For three years, researchers surveyed over 1.2 million Americans over the age of 18.
 All engaged themselves in some physical activity, from team sports to household chores.
-Based on the results published in The Lancet Psychiatry, those who performed even minimal workouts reported 1.49 fewer “not good” mental health days than people who had no exercise.
+Based on the results published in The Lancet Psychiatry, those who performed even reported 1.49 fewer “not good” mental health days than people who had no exercise.